Discovering your passion

 You may wish to consider joining a professional organization in your career field to gain a better understanding of current industry trends in the nursing profession.
 Professional organizations are great ways to continue your education through workshops and conferences, which will add to your transferable skill set as you move.
 Networking with other professionals in your industry will give you an edge in meeting the right people who may have the connections you need to obtain an interview or restart your career at your new location.
 They may provide important information about the nursing field, such as new technology, continuing education and practicing self-care while helping others.
 Read The Value of Professional Associations for more information on how becoming a member can help enhance your career.

-If you need additional information on obtaining the proper license or certification as part of your specialty field, review the Advantages of Licensure article in the Licensures and Certifications section of the Education, Training and Licensing lifecycle stage of MySECO.
-You can also speak with a career coach at 800-342-9647 to discuss any questions or concerns you may have.
+If you need additional information on obtaining the proper license or certification as part of your specialty field, review the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO.
+You can also speak with a SECO career coach by calling Military OneSource at 800-342-9647 or use the Live Chat feature on MySECO to discuss any questions or concerns you may have.
 Coaches are available to review your resume, practice interviewing, discuss networking or assist you in understanding employer requirements for this field.